Disney's Soda Fountain and Studio Store on Hollywood Boulevard, adjacent

 singer/guitarist Roy Clark.

-Touchstone Pictures release the comedy Betsy's Wedding, written and
+Touchstone Pictures release the comedy Betsy's Wedding, written, directed and

 Disneyland Cast Members Tom and Janice Nabbe are married.
 Tom's career started when